unik-name/docs.unikname.network/docs/cli.md

 - `--await-confirmation` (optional): Maximum number of blocks to wait to get one confirmation of the transaction.
 Default to 3.
 0 for immediate return.

-- `--passphrase` : The passphrase of the owner of UNIK.
+- `--passphrase` : The passphrase of the owner of UNIKNAME.
 If you do not enter a passphrase you will be prompted for it.

 - `--second-passphrase`: The second crypto account passphrase.
 If you have [set up a second passphrase on your crypto-account](#cryptoaccount-set-second-passphrase), you can specify it with this flag.